South Carolina Highway 34: Route description

 SC 34 begins as a hidden highway in downtown Greenwood, at the intersection of Main Street and Maxwell Avenue.
 On city and state official maps, SC 34 is on an east parallel to U.S. Route 25 Business (US 25 Bus.) and US 178 Bus. along Main Street with some sections being in concurrency; however, no signage identifies this unique relationship, thus the hidden status for 1.6 mi.
 At the intersection of Main Street and Ninety Six Highway, the first signage of SC 34 appears, heading east to Ninety Six.

-SC 34 travels through the town of Ninety Six and near the Ninety Six National Historic Site.
+SC 34 travels through the town of Ninety Six and near the Ninety Six National Historic Site, meeting SC 246 and SC 248.
 Near Newberry, it takes a bypass route along Dixie Drive and Wilson Road, before continuing east to Winnsboro.
 Now going southeast, it goes through Ridgeway, to Lugoff, where it overlaps with US 1/US 601 to Camden.
 Continuing east and parallel to Interstate 20 (I-20), SC 34 joins with US 15 at Bishopville and skirts north of Lee State Park.
 East of Lydia, SC 34 separates from US 15 and goes directly to Darlington.
 Heading in a northeasterly direction now, it goes through Brownsville then east into downtown Dillon, where it ends at the intersection of Main Street and Second Avenue.